gabalese/py-clave/README.md

 Exhaustive documentation for the implemented HTTP request may be found on the official [DOCS](http://docs.pyclave.apiary.io/).
 At the present stage the API is designed to interact with AJAX calls and does not implement any kind of UI.
 This may change, tho.

-Licence
+License
 -------

-The source code is provided as-is under the MIT Licence.
+The source code is provided as-is under the MIT License.
 TL;DR?
 Do whatever you wish with it, but keep the original attribution.

 Contribute